 Weatherization measures such as air abatement, retro-commissioning (RCx), and custom O&M have dominated historical (actual reportable) CNG Industrial sector savings (92% of total savings).
 This is not reflected in the Stellar Resource Assessment Industrial supply curve.

 Forecasts for potential savings from emerging technologies are also excluded from the supply curve.
-Recent study presented at ACEEE found the Northwest Power and Conservation Council’s 5 year annual Power Plans to always find new resource available in the next years’ Plans.
+A recent study presented by the American Council for an Energy Efficient Economy (ACEEE) found the Northwest Power and Conservation Council’s 5 year annual Power Plans to always find new resource available in the next years’ Plans.

 Energy Trust’s understanding of industrial resource potential for CNG territory is evolving as the Organization learns more through actual deployment of Cascade’s industrial program.
 The Trust perceives characterizing industrial resource potential as particularly difficult because of confidential information related to end use that varies widely by site.
 It is more problematic for Cascade because Cascade has only a few industrial sites of significant size and some with unusual loads.
 Increased experience with natural gas Conservation Efforts in CNGC’s service territory will help refine the next resource assessment and has already helped refine the short term budget and action plan goals for Cascade industrial.
 For example, in 2011, the program achieved 87,000 therms and has set a 126,000 therm stretch goal for 2012.
 This is 100,000 therms more than was projected in the original deployment scenario taken directly from the dated Stellar model version referenced above.